raleighlittles/CyberPowerUPS-Influx/README.md

 * The host machine running CyberPower's [PowerPanel Personal - Linux](https://www.cyberpowersystems.com/product/software/powerpanel-for-linux/) software. *Windows support will be added at a future time.*

+* The host machine has Python 3.5 (at minimum) installed.

 If all of the requirements above are met, run the command in the `example/input.txt` file and check that your system's output is similar to the output stored in the `output.txt` file.